 public static final ImportFlag

-With this flag enabled, fields will not be written to the Realm file if they contain the same value as the value already present in the Realm.For local Realms this only has an impact on change listeners which will not report changes to those fields that was not written.
+With this flag enabled, fields will not be written to the Realm file if they contain the same value as the value already present in the Realm.For local Realms this only has an impact on change listeners which will not report changes to those fields that were not written.

-It also impact how the server merges changes from different devices.
+It also impacts how the server merges changes from different devices.
 Realm uses a last-write-wins approach when merging individual fields in an object, so if a field is not written it will be considered "older" than other fields modified.

 - Server starts out with (Field A = 1, Field B = 1)

 - Device 1 writes (Field A = 2, Field B = 2).

 - Device 2 writes (Field A = 3, Field B = 1) but ignores (Field B = 1), because that is the value in the Realm file at this point.